Induced subgraph density. IV. New graphs with the Erd\H{o}s-Hajnal property: Corollaries

 There are also implications for tournaments.
 A {\em tournament} is a digraph such that for all distinct $uv$, exactly one of $uv,vu$ is an edge.
 For tournaments $T,Q$, a {\em copy} of $Q$ in $T$ is an isomorphism from $Q$ to an subtournament of $T$, and $T$ is {\em $Q$-free} if there is no copy of $Q$ in $T$.
 Let $\ind_Q(T)$ denote the number of copies of $Q$ in $T$.
 We say that $Q$ has the {\em \erh{} property} if there exists $c>0$ such that every tournament $T$ admitting no copy of $Q$ contains a transitive subtournament on at least $|T|^c$ vertices; and Alon, Pach, and Solymosi~\cite{MR1832443} proved that the Erd\H{o}s-Hajnal conjecture is equivalent to the statement that every tournament has the \erh{} property.
 Let $\mac Q$ be the family of tournaments defined as follows: \begin{itemize} \item $\mac Q$ is closed under taking vertex-substitutions; and

 \item if $Q$ is a tournament, and $v\in V(Q)$ has indegree at most one or out-degree at most one, and $Q\setminus \{v\}\in \mac Q$, then $Q\in \mac Q$. \end{itemize} Let $Q$ be a tournament, and take a numbering of its vertex set, say $\{v_1\LL v_n\}$.
 Let $G$ be the graph with vertex set $V(Q)$ in which for $1\le i<j\le n$, $v_i,v_j$ are adjacent in $G$ if and only if $v_i$ is adjacent from $v_j$ in $Q$.
 We call $G$ the {\em backedge graph} of $Q$, and if we order its vertex set by $v_i\le v_j$ if $i\le j$, we obtain an ordered graph called the {\em backedge ordered graph}.
-It is easy to prove by induction (again, we omit the details) that: \begin{lemma} $Q\in \mathcal{Q}$ if and only there is a numbering of its vertex set such that the resulting backedge ordered graph is in $\mathcal{K}$. \end{lemma} Then we can prove the tournament analogue of \cref{thm:eh}, which says: \begin{theorem} Every tournament in $\mac Q$ has the \erh{} property. \end{theorem} \begin{proof} Let $Q\in \mac Q$, and take a numbering of $V(Q)$ as in \cref{lem:QtoL}.
+It is easy to prove by induction (again, we omit the details) that: \begin{lemma} $Q\in \mathcal{Q}$ if and only if there is a numbering of its vertex set such that the resulting backedge ordered graph is in $\mathcal{K}$. \end{lemma} Then we can prove the tournament analogue of \cref{thm:eh}, which says: \begin{theorem} Every tournament in $\mac Q$ has the \erh{} property. \end{theorem} \begin{proof} Let $Q\in \mac Q$, and take a numbering of $V(Q)$ as in \cref{lem:QtoL}.
 Let $H\in \mathcal{K}$ be the resulting backedge ordered graph.
 Let $H'$ be the ordered graph obtained from $H$ by reversing the linear order.
 It follows that $H'\in \mathcal{K}$, since $\mathcal{K}$ is closed under taking reversals.
 Moreover, $\overline{H'}$ is also a backedge ordered graph of $Q$, obtained from the reversed ordering.

 By \cref{thm:mainorderedpair}, there exists $c>0$ such that if an ordered graph $G$ is both $H$-free and $\overline{H'}$-free, then there is a clique or stable set of size at least $|G|^c$ in $G$.
 Let $T$ be a $Q$-free tournament, take a numbering of its vertex set, and let $P$ be the resulting backedge ordered graph.
 Then $P$ is $J$-free for every backedge ordered graph of $Q$, because $T$ is $Q$-free; and in particular, $P$ is both $H$-free and $\overline{H'}$-free.
 Hence there is a clique or stable set $S$ in $P$ of size at least $|Q|^c$.
 But then $S$ is a transitive set of $T$.
-This proves \cref{tourEH}. \end{proof} One can also extend \cref{tourEH} to a viral version, in terms of the backedge graph, but we omit the details.
+This proves \cref{tourEH}. \end{proof}